sportsball-ai/av-rs/README.md

-# qtff-rs
+# av-rs

-This is a crate that can be used to read and write QTFF files (and files based on QTFF such as MP4 and BRAW).
+This is a collection of crates that implement various AV-related specs and utilities.